-Imperial College Research Ethics Committee is the College Ethics Committee which deals with the ethical approval of research involving human participants and /or their data that is undertaken by Imperial College staff or students.
+Imperial College Research Ethics Committee (ICREC) is the College Ethics Committee which reviews health related research involving human participants and /or their data that is undertaken by College staff or students.

-Most of the projects Imperial College Research Ethics Committee reviews will involve the College only or may be taking place entirely overseas.
+Most of the projects the Research Ethics Committees review will involve the College only or may be taking place entirely overseas.
 The Principal Investigator must always be employed by Imperial College London.
 Low level projects without high risks can be reviewed by the HoD and JRCO, any high risk projects must be reviewed by full Committee these include but are not limited to:

 - Research which involves vulnerable groups; children or adults who are unable to consent, the mentally ill and individuals with learning difficulties